CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 This is how this union was inspired...

-During that same time, there appeared an interview with a very witty, passionate blogger from Montreal on this very site.
+During that same time, there was an interview with a passionate blogger from Montreal on this very site.
 Naturally, coming from this city myself...I got curious.
-As I started reading...she slowly lured me in and somehow made me reflect on how come I didn't dive into this world sooner???
+As I started reading...she slowly lured me in and somehow made me reflect on how come I didn't dive into this world sooner?
+I kept reading to later also connect her to a Montreal restaurant 'Meetup' group focusing on frugal fare ethnic eateries.
+Sounded good to me...so I decided to join with Hubby.

 We had quite a few interesting emails back and forth.